Colour-block Acting Headshots

 I love colour!
 If you have seen my work, you will probably have figured this out by now.
 I absolutely loved the colours of houses across, Italy, Greece and Cyprus.
 Even the coordinated colours across the streets of Spain.
 Colours and texture were everywhere on my travels, and it is something I try and really think about in my headshot photography.
 Influenced by my trip overseas, a lot of my actor headshots incorporate block colour in a studio look.

-Acting Headshots: that studio look:
+Acting Headshots with a simple studio look:

 Actor headshots are so important, but of course not every actor enjoys the process of ticking this ‘must’ off their to-do list.
 It can be a little tedious or daunting figuring out what to do with headshots.
 There is that question of ‘studio or outdoors?’, and then things to consider like ‘what to wear?‘, ‘do I shave or not?’, ‘how do I wear my hair?’ and ‘how do I not look awkward?’.

-I went to bunnings and picked out some colours that I felt were both fun, versatile, and would work for bright headshot backdrops.
+I went to Bunnings and picked out some colours that I felt were both fun, versatile and would work for bright headshot backdrops.
 Orange, being one of my favourite colours, was a must.
 I picked pink because it pops.
 Blue because it is versatile.
 Green to have both a pastel or vivid option available.
 Tan, because it can be so soft and flattering.
 And Black – because it was practical from a photography standpoint (not just for backdrops, but for cutting light when needed).

 Actor Headshots to stand out:

 Utilising different lighting also does the job nicely.
 A look can be easily varied with simple lighting changes.
-In particular for actor headshots, conveying emotions and characters can be enhanced by lighting.
-The influence of clothes and overall style is important to consider too.
+In particular, for actor headshots, conveying emotions and characters can be enhanced by lighting.
+The influence of clothes and overall style is important to consider, too.

 If you know your type, it can be helpful to consider how your headshot can convey this type.
-Going along with this, as a photographer I need to keep this in mind too.
-An example would be setting the lighting for a classy, motherly character, which might be soft, have a bit of a glow to it.
-This would be completely different than lighting for a dramatic cop drama character, which would have harsher shadows, and could work with quite a theatrical fee.
+Going along with this, as a photographer, I need to keep this in mind too.

 A different approach:

 While I love my painted backdrops, sometimes I utilise a different technique in my work.
-When shooting against a clean, pale wall, often I can switch that colour into something that pops.
-It means the image can become more versatile, and I can tweak the exact colours and shades to something that really works for the image.
+When shooting against a clean, pale wall (or even a coloured background) often I can add a tint or variation in post production.

-That could be pulling a colour out of clothing, or picking a colour to compliment eye, skin and hair colour.
 The key is to make sure realism is maintained.
 That is, not creating a cut-out effect.
 Realism means refined edge detection – not losing the edges of the hair, the stubble of facial hair, the frills of clothing.
 The colour should effectively just replace what was there.
 It takes a bit of technique in both the shooting and editing process to get this right, but it can create a lovely effect:

 Need to update your actor headshots?